Recommended calculator

 A payoff plan can recover from a fee much more easily than it can recover from a credit hit that stays visible long after the cash problem has passed.

-One missed payment can change the payoff path faster than you expect
+One missed payment can change the payoff plan faster than you expect

 A missed payment doesn’t create only a one-time problem.
 It can also change the math of the payoff plan by adding cost, reducing the amount that reaches principal, and forcing later payments to repair damage instead of pushing the balance down.